Tough Guys: Critical response

 Tough Guys received mixed reviews from critics.
-On Rotten Tomatoes it has an approval rating of 53% based on 15 reviews.
+On Rotten Tomatoes, it has an approval rating of 50% based on 16 reviews.
 On Metacritic, the film has a weighted average score of 54 out of 100, based on eleven critics, indicating "Mixed or average reviews".

 Walter Goodman of The New York Times gave the film a positive review, saying, “We know that when the he-men of “Gunfight at the O.K.
 Corral” are picked on by a bunch of callow toughs, the toughs are going to regret they started up.
 But it's fun anyhow waiting for what it is.”
-Roger Ebert gave the film a two out of four stars, stating, "Watching Tough Guys, you begin to meditate.
-You look at Kirk Douglas and Burt Lancaster, and you remember years and years of moviegoing, Tough Guys might have been better if Douglas and Lancaster had played characters who were a little more fallible, humble and realistic".
+Roger Ebert gave the film a two out of four stars, stating, "'Tough Guys' might have been better if Douglas and Lancaster had played characters who were a little more fallible, humble and realistic".